A Constitutional and Institutional Framework for Parity, Consent, and Shared Governance

 4.1 All courts, tribunals, and public bodies retain jurisdiction during transition.

-4.3 Public services continue without disruption.
+4.3 Public services continue without interruption.

 5. Safeguards and Constitutional Guarantees

-5.1 Constitutional guarantees ensure:
+5.1 Constitutional guarantees provide that:

 (a) parity of esteem is non-derogable;

-(c) no institution may dominate;
+(c) no institution may exercise dominance;

-(d) treaty cooperation cannot be unilaterally withdrawn;
+(d) treaty-based cooperation cannot be unilaterally withdrawn;

 6. Pillar Architecture